ixvu/w4111_wiki/apis.md

 <img src = https://github.com/Wangler/scribenotes/blob/master/cursor1.png width = 300>

-**Calling cursor.next() again**
+- **Calling cursor.next() again**

 <img src = https://github.com/Wangler/scribenotes/blob/master/cursor2.png width = 300>

-**Benefits to using Cursors**
+- **Benefits to using Cursors**
     - On program side: no need to hold onto all of the data in memory
     - On db side: only needs to process the records that you're explicitly requesting, otherwise not doing anything in the background
 - Other cursor attributes/methods:
     - `.rowcount`: gives you number of records to be returned in query
     - `.keys()`: gives you the number of records to be returned in query
     - `.previous()`: works just like `.next()`
     - `.get(idx)`: call `.next()` enough times until you get given result specified by that index
+- Cursors can be set to be read-only
+- We usually need to open a cursor if the embedded statement is a SELECT query.
+- INSERT, DELETE, and UPDATE statements typically require no cursor.

 ### By Functions
 - How do you insert a function defined in python into the SQL string for execution?